AnsBalin/skorche/README.md

 ## Queues

-Pipeline are computational graphs in which each `Queue` is a directed edge between two nodes, and where each node is a `Tasks` or `Op`.
 First, instantiate a `Queue` which will act as the input into the whole system:

 ```python
 input_files = ['file1.zip', 'file2.zip', 'file3.zip']